• Skip to primary navigation

 Parkinson’s Treatment

-Parkinson's diseaseMany medications are used to help control various Parkinson’s symptoms.
+Many medications are used to help control various Parkinson’s symptoms.
 There are no dopamine supplements or prescriptions because dopamine that’s given directly doesn’t enter your brain where it’s needed.
 However, some medications mimic dopamine effects in the brain.
-And the longer you take these drugs, the more likely they can stop working consistently.
+And the longer you take these drugs, the more likely they are to stop working consistently.

 Other drugs can be infused via a feeding tube, which delivers the medication directly to the small intestine for maximum absorption.
 Some meds can be delivered by injection or via a patch placed on the arm.
 Unfortunately, some medications can have serious side effects, such as hallucinations.

 Deep brain stimulation surgery includes implanting electrodes into a certain part of the brain.
-They’re connected to an implanted generator in the chest that can send electrical pulses to the brain, and possibly reduce Parkinson’s symptoms.
+They’re connected to an implanted generator in the chest that can send electrical pulses to the brain and possibly reduce Parkinson’s symptoms.

 Surgery is not without risk, and complications can lead to infections, brain hemorrhage, and stroke.
 Some people can also have problems with the equipment.